atellmer/dark/packages/animations/README.md

 ```

 ## Getting Started
 In the Dark library, animations are grounded in the principles of spring physics.
 To achieve the desired effect, it’s necessary to fine-tune parameters such as mass, tension, and friction.
 The animation comes to life using an appropriate hook.
-The transmission of property values is facilitated through a unique `Animated` component, which serves as a conduit between the hook and the animated element.
+The transmission of property values is facilitated through a special `Animated` component, which serves as a conduit between the hook and the animated element.
 The entire process unfolds via a subscription, eliminating the need for component rerenders.
 This approach ensures a seamless and efficient animation experience.

 ## useSpring